emdipressi/DH-199-/README.md

 ## Project Description

+* My project that I have chosen is to design an app that will teach a user how to build a piece of furniture from scratch.
+This is an important project to me because my family and I are avid makers and oftentimes the internet does not always have the exact steps for the specific pieces we want to make that are in our exact style.
+Going to the store and buying a new piece of furniture is not always an option, either.

+* I believe I want to demonstrate how to make a “Shabby Chic Large Frame Bulletin Board”.
+My mom and I re-designed my bedroom in 2015 and we could not find the right bulletin board for my room, so we decided to make our own, but it became quite a challenge since we were new to the process of making things with wood and fully refinishing them.
+We had to do a lot of research on individual topics on various sites on the internet.
+For us, it would have been immensely helpful to have had an app that had every process listed and described in one place, rather than going to a different site everytime we needed to know how to do a different technique.

 ## Design Statement

 * I believe that there is a gap on the internet for sites that have a collection of all of the necessary steps together, in a specific design style, for building a piece of furniture.
 I think the user experience can be improved by creating a space that has every possible technique explained in one application.
 Having a way to check progress and measure the work-in-progress piece against a final project that is done right is an important feature to have, that is not in all furniture sites on the internet.